 Stephen L. Morgan

 China’s transformation over the past four decades has been unprecedented.
-The vision of its leaders for the next three decades is unprecedented too.
-Stephen Morgan’s analysis of China's recent economic history examines the Chinese state’s quest to become the first economy to avoid the "middle income trap" without significant political and social liberalization.
+The vision of its leaders for the next three decades is unprecedented too, as China seeks to fashion an advanced economy without significant political and social liberalization.

 1. Introduction: past and present 2.
 China’s “long” twentieth century 3.
 Measuring the Chinese economy 4.
 Form of the economy: business and government 5.
 Rich China, poor China: disparities and inequalities 6.
 A sustainable future?
 7. Conclusion: present and future

-Stephen L. Morgan is Professor of Chinese Economic History at the University of Nottingham and Associate Provost for Planning at the University of Nottingham Ningbo, China.
+Stephen L. Morgan is Professor of Chinese Economic History at the University of Nottingham.